Warren Davidson: 2016 special

-After Representative John Boehner resigned from the U.S. House of Representatives, Davidson ran in a special election for the balance of Boehner’s 13th term, recruited heavily by fellow Ohio Congressman Jim Jordan.
+In October 2015, facing pressure from the House Freedom Caucus, House Speaker John Boehner stepped down as speaker, and resigned from his House seat.
+Davidson then ran in a special election for the balance of Boehner’s 13th term, recruited heavily by fellow Ohio Congressman Jim Jordan.
 Davidson won the 15-way primary, all but guaranteeing his victory in the heavily Republican district's special election on June 7.
 He was sworn in on June 9.

-2016 general
+2016 regular

 Davidson defeated Democratic nominee Steven Fought for a full term, 68.7% to 27.0%.

 2018

 Davidson defeated Democratic nominee Vanessa Enoch, 66.6% to 33.4%.

 2020

 Davidson defeated Enoch again with 69% of the vote.

 Tenure

-Upon election, Davidson was immediately asked to join the House Freedom Caucus, an invitation he accepted from the group, which was instrumental in pushing Boehner to resign.
+Upon election, Davidson was asked to join the House Freedom Caucus, an invitation he accepted.

 Davidson is a member of the budget and spending task force on the Republican Study Committee.

 In July 2020, Davidson founded the Sound Money Caucus, a caucus focused on maintaining financial stability and Dollar hegemony.
 He serves as its chair.

 In 2019, Davidson made an unsuccessful bid for chair of the caucus after Representative Mark Meadows vacated the position, ultimately withdrawing in favor of Andy Biggs.
-Davidson has served as the caucus's policy chair since October 2019.
+Davidson served as the caucus's policy chair from October 2019 until his expulsion in July 2024.

 On January 7, 2021, Davidson objected to the certification of electors in the 2020 US presidential election, alleging widespread voter fraud.

+In September 2021, nonprofit group Campaign Legal Center filed an ethics complaint against Davidson with the Office of Congressional Ethics, claiming that Davidson appeared to have violated the Stop Trading on Congressional Knowledge (STOCK) Act of 2012, a federal transparency and conflict-of-interest law, by failing to properly disclose a sale of stock in Workhorse Group worth between $50,000 and $100,000 that he made in 2020.
+In response, a spokesperson for Davidson claimed that the proper financial disclosure form had been filed on time but that the House Clerk's website had failed to publish it.

 In January 2022, Davidson faced backlash from Jewish groups after comparing a Washington, D.C. city ordinance requiring display of photo identification and proof of COVID-19 vaccination to enter businesses to the Holocaust.

+On March 19, 2024, Davidson voted "nay" to House Resolution 149 Condemning the illegal abduction and forcible transfer of children from Ukraine to the Russian Federation.
+He was one of nine Republicans to do so.